-US Olympic hockey roster stocked with college players
+US Olympic men’s hockey roster includes 15 college players

 That includes in net.
 Recent Michigan graduate Strauss Mann, who is playing in the Swedish Hockey League, is expected to be the starter.
 He’s joined by Boston University’s Drew Commesso, who was a goaltender for the U.S. at the world junior championship, which was canceled four days in.

 Sanderson, Beniers and University of Minnesota defenseman Brock Faber are the additional players from world juniors who were named to the team.
-The other NCAA players are Harvard’s Nick Abruzzese and Sean Farrell, Minnesota’s Ben Meyers and Matthew Knies, Minnesota State’s Nathan Smith, Minnesota-Duluth’s Noah Cates, Boston College’s Mark McLaughlin and Drew Helleson and St. Cloud State’s Sam Hentges and Nick Perbix.
+The other NCAA players are Harvard’s Nick Abruzzese and Sean Farrell, Minnesota’s Ben Meyers and Matthew Knies, Minnesota State’s Nathan Smith, Minnesota-Duluth’s Noah Cates, Boston College’s Marc McLaughlin and Drew Helleson and St. Cloud State’s Sam Hentges and Nick Perbix.

 Forwards Brian O’Neill, Kenny Agostino, Andy Miele and Nick Shore and defensemen Steven Kampfer, Aaron Ness and David Warsofsky are the U.S. players with NHL experience.